armel/DRADIS/README.md

 So, complete your `wifi_ssid` and `wifi_password`.
 Change `time_server` if you want.
 And finally, specify your `time_timezone`.

 > Note: the default timezone is France (Europe/Paris).
 If you need to adapt the timezone, consult this more detailed [list](https://github.com/blindsidenetworks/bigbluebutton-1/blob/master/bbb-voice-conference/config/freeswitch/conf/autoload_configs/timezones.conf.xml).
-As a last resort, contact me if you need help or if you live in an exotic region...
+Contact me if you need help or if you live in an exotic region...
 Nevertheless, here are a few examples of values:

 | Country           | Timezone             |
 | -------------- | -------------------- |